Police found two sisters dead Wednesday evening from stab wounds in an apparent murder-suicide in San Francisco, authorities said.

 The spokesman for the San Francisco Police Department, Michael Andraychak, said he doesn’t think he has ever seen too many suicides by a cutting instrument.

-The incident is being investigated as a murder-suicide and there are no outstanding suspects.
+The incident is being investigated as a murder-suicide.
+There are no outstanding suspects, as the two people who would be suspects are, well, dead.